codership/documentation/galeracluster/source/training/videos/galera-monitoring.rst

 Monitoring a Galera Cluster
 ====================================

+.. container:: video-abstract list-col2-3

+   This training video explains how to monitor a Galera Cluster, utilizing the Galera specific status variables, as well as employing scripts for logging status information.

+   As part of the training process, in the right margin here, you can find a link to a page containing exercises related to the training video.
+You should look at it before starting the video so that you can be prepared.
+There's also a link to a PDF copy of the slide presentation.
+It's been set so that you make notes on it.
+In the left margin are links to related documentation, articles, and other materials.

+.. container:: list-col1-3

    .. rst-class:: video-stats
+   .. rubric:: Video Specifications

+   .. rst-class:: video-stats

-   Speaker: Russell J.T.
-Dyer; Date: September 15, 2019; Length of Video: 52 minutes
+      - Speaker: Russell J.T.
+Dyer
+      - Date: September 15, 2019
+      - Length of Video: 52 minutes

-This training video explains how to monitor a Galera Cluster, utilizing the Galera specific status variables, as well as employing scripts for logging status information.
+   .. rst-class:: training-video-resources
+   .. rubric:: Student Materials

+   .. rst-class:: training-video-resources

+      - :doc:`Training Exercises <galera-monitoring-exercises>`
+      - `Slide Presentation </library-media/pdf/galera-monitoring.pdf>`_

 .. container:: banner